nesquena/rabl/README.md

 if `exclude_empty_values_in_collections` is set to `true`, all values in a collection that are `{}` and would normally be displayed as `{}` in the response are not included in the response.

 If `camelize_keys` is set to `true`, all object keys will be converted to camel case.
 By default the first character will be lower case.
-The value can be set to `:upper` to set the first chracter to upper case.
+The value can be set to `:upper` to set the first character to upper case.

 If you wish to use [oj](https://github.com/ohler55/oj) as the primary JSON encoding engine simply add that to your Gemfile: